 Quinta brand is one of the largest midscale/upper midscale brands in the hotel industry, with 902 hotels (585 third-party franchised and 317 managed) in the United States, Mexico, Canada, Honduras and Colombia.
-The acquisition is expected to close in the second quarter of 2018, prior to our spin-off from Wyndham Worldwide Corporation.
+The acquisition is expected to close in the second quarter of 2018.